knpuniversity/blog/use-symfony-reproducer.md

 cd symfony
 ```

-Now, let's add the source Symfony repository as an _upstream_ remote so we can
+Now we’re going to add the original Symfony repo as an _upstream_ remote.
+Why?
-easily pull in the latest changes from Symfony.
+So we can easily pull in the latest Symfony updates and stay fresh!

 ```bash
 git remote add upstream git@github.com:symfony/symfony.git
 ```

-Next, let's fetch the latest changes from the Symfony repository (repeat
+Let’s grab the latest changes from Symfony (you’ll want to run this command
-this step whenever you want to update your fork with the latest changes from
-Symfony).
+whenever Symfony gets an update, so it’s good to get used to it).

 ```bash
 git fetch upstream